UCBoulder/GEMX/README.md

 The code can be run using cpu or gpu.
 As well as in debug mode as described below.

+Input files like ```gemx.in``` or job scripts are meant to be changed in the run directory to not affect the source-controlled versions.
+If changes should be permanent, remember to change the original files as well when pushing.

 ### Running on CPU

 To run serially on cpu use ```make CPU=1```.
 It's possible to run ```OpenACC``` parallel on CPU with the ```-acc=multicore``` flag rather than ```-acc=host``` but this might not work depending on the CPUs and probably using ```OpenMP``` would be more prudent on CPU.